 Note: To experience the power of encapsulation, one should know getter and setter methods.
-By using getter methods only in a class, one can make a read-only class.
-Similarly, by using setter methods only, one can make a write-only class.
+By only using getter methods in a class, one can make a read-only class.
+Similarly, by only using setter methods, one can make a write-only class.

 Class Encapsulation: Our implementation might contain an internal implementation of a class that stores and processes specific information.
 We encapsulate that class by defining it as private and hiding it from user access.
 These classes should not be included in any public interface.

-Object-oriented programming languages provide access modifiers to control the visibility and accessibility of class-level structures and hide sensitive data from users.
-Programmers should use these access modifiers to differentiate between objects’ public and non-public interfaces.
+Object-oriented programming provide access modifiers to control visibility and accessibility of class-level structures and hide sensitive data from users.
+Programmers should use these access modifiers to differentiate between public and non-public interface of an object.

-Access modifiers in a class are used to restrict the scope of a class, constructor, variable, method, or data member.
+Access modifiers are used to restrict the scope of a class, constructor, variable, method, or data member.
 It sets some restrictions on the class members not to get directly accessed by the outside functions.
 In object-oriented programming, there are four different types of access modifiers:

 The public access modifier has a broad scope.
-It implies that public class members (classes, methods, or data members) can be accessed from other classes and functions.
+It implies that public class members (classes, methods, or data members) can be accessed using object of other classes.
 In other words, public class members have no restriction on the scope, and they can be accessible from everywhere in the program.

 The class members declared private are limited to the scope of the class and can be accessed only by the member methods inside the class.
 In other words, they can not be accessed directly by any object or method outside the class.

-A protected access modifier is similar to a private access modifier, but the access level is limited to the same class or any subclass inherited from that class.
-This access through inheritance can alter the access modifier of the base class elements in the derived class depending on the modes of inheritance.
+A protected access modifier is similar to a private access modifier, but access level is limited to the same class or any subclass inherited from that class.
+This access through inheritance can access base class elements in the derived class depending on the mode of inheritance.

-When no access modifier is specified for a class, method, or data member, it is said to have the default access modifier by default.
+When no access modifier is specified for a class, method, or data member, it is said to have the default access modifier.
 In other words, the default members’ access is limited to the current or the same package.
 Classes not in the same package cannot access or use the default members.

-After summing up the differences, one can say that an abstraction consists of how an object and its behaviors are presented to the user (the interface) and encapsulation is a methodology that helps the programmer create this interface!
+After summing up the differences, one can say that an abstraction consists of how an object and its behaviors are presented to the user (interface) and encapsulation is a methodology that helps the programmer create this interface!

 This beauty of encapsulation helps achieve abstraction and makes complex implementations look as easy as pressing a key.